-Looking ahead, while there is still the chance of bank losses from bad loans as government and central bank support is removed, the institutions on the Authority's counterparty list are well-capitalised and general credit conditions across the sector are expected to remain benign.
-Duration limits for counterparties on the Authority's lending list are under regular review and will continue to reflect economic conditions and the credit outlook.
+However, the institutions on the Authority's our adviser Arlingclose's counterparty list are remain well-capitalised and general credit conditions across the sector are expected to remain benign.
+Duration limits for counterparties their counterparty advice on the Authority's lending list are both recommended institutions and maximum duration remain under regular constant review and will continue to reflect economic conditions and the credit outlook.

-Interest rate forecast: The Authority's treasury management adviser Arlingclose is forecasting that Bank Rate will continue to rise in calendar Q1 2022 to subdue inflationary pressures and the perceived desire by the BoE to move away from emergency levels of interest rates.
+Interest rate forecast:

+The Authority's treasury management adviser Arlingclose is forecastingforecasts that Bank Rate will continue to rise in calendar Q1 2022 and 2023 as the Bank of England attempts to subdue inflationary pressures and the perceived desire by the BoE to move away from emergency levels of inflation which is significantly above its 2% target.

+While interest rates.

-Investors continue to price in multiple rises in Bank Rate over the next forecast horizon, and Arlingclose believes that although interest rates will rise again, the increases will not be to the extent predicted by financial markets.
-In the near-term, the risks around Arlingclose's central case are to the upside while over the medium-term the risks become more balanced.
+Investors continue to price in ate expectations reduced during October and November 2022, multiple interest rate rises in Bank Rate are still expected over the next-forecast horizon, and despite looming recession.
+Arlingclose believes that although interest rates will expects Bank Rate to rise again, the increases will not be to the extent predicted by financial markets.
+In the near-term, the risks around Arlingclose's to 4.25% by June 2023 under its central case are, with the risks in the near- and mediumterm to the upside while over the medium-term the risks become more balancedshould inflation not evolve as the Bank forecasts and remains persistently higher.

-Yields are expected to remain broadly at current levels over the medium-term, with the 5, 10 and 20 year gilt yields expected to average around 0.65%, 0.90%, and 1.15% respectively.
-The risks around for short and medium-term yields are initially to the upside but shifts lower later, while for long-term yields the risk is to the upside.
-However, as ever there will almost certainly be short-term volatility due to economic and political uncertainty and events.
+Yields are expected to remain broadly at current levels over the medium-term, with the 5{7-} , 10{-} and 20{-} year gilt yields expected to average around 0.65%, 0.903.5%, 3.5%, and 1.153.85% respectively. over the 3-year period to December 2025.
+The risks around for short-and, medium and longer-term yields are initially to the upside but shifts lower later, while for long-term yields the risk is to the upside.
+However, judged to be broadly balanced over the forecast horizon.
+As ever, there will almost certainly undoubtedly be short-term volatility due to economic and political uncertainty and events.